Minimum Desirable Streamflow

 Republican River; 78 surface water and groundwater rights / permits in the drainage area above the Concordia gage; 168 surface water and groundwater rights / permits in the drainage area between the Concordia and Clay Center gages; to cease pumping by September 30, 2022.

-Whitewater River; 11 surface water rights / permits in the drainage area above the Towanda gage; to cease pumping by April 18, 2023.
+North Fork Ninnescah River; 2 surface water rights / permits in the drainage area above Cheney Reservoir; to cease pumping by March 26, 2024.

-Little Blue River; 23 surface water rights / permits in the drainage area above the Barnes gage; to cease pumping by April 18, 2023.
+Solomon River; 42 surface water rights / permits in the drainage area between Glen Elder Dam and the Niles gage (including the tributary Salt Creek drainage area); to cease pumping by April 10, 2024.

-Walnut River; 55 surface water rights / permits in the drainage area above the Winfield gage (excluding the drainage area of the tributary Whitewater River above the Towanda gage, which is under administration in its own right); to cease pumping by April 25, 2023.
+Little Blue River; 24 surface water rights / permits in the drainage area above the Barnes gage; to cease pumping by April 17, 2024.

-MDS administration on the following streams was recently rescinded:
+MDS administration has recently been lifted on the following streams:

-Arkansas River; 13 surface water rights / permits in the drainage area above the Great Bend gage; to cease pumping by October 6, 2022; rescinded August 15, 2023.
+Little Arkansas River; 19 surface water rights / permits in the drainage area between the Alta Mills and Valley Center gages; to cease pumping by October 16, 2023; lifted February 9, 2024.

-The Division monitors 23 streams and rivers at 33 locations for MDS.
-When flows drop below an established threshold, pumping restrictions are imposed on permits or water rights granted after the MDS provision was made into law in 1984.
+The Division monitors 23 streams and rivers at 32 locations for MDS.
+When flows drop below a statutory threshold and remain continuously deficient for at least seven consecutive days, pumping restrictions are imposed on water rights and permits granted after the MDS provision was made into law in 1984.

-All applications to appropriate water for beneficial use filed on or after April 12, 1984, are subject to any MDS requirements identified and established pursuant to the following statutes: Any person who makes unlawful diversions of water while an MDS order is in effect may be subject to criminal and/or civil enforcement under the Kansas Water Appropriation Act, which may include the assessment of civil penalties of up to $1,000 per day of violation and modification or suspension of approved permit(s) or water right(s).
+All applications to appropriate water for beneficial use filed on or after April 12, 1984 are subject to any MDS requirements identified and established pursuant to the following statutes: Any person who makes unlawful diversions of water while an MDS order is in effect may be subject to criminal and/or civil enforcement under the Kansas Water Appropriation Act, which may include the assessment of civil penalties of up to $1,000 per day of violation and modification or suspension of approved water rights or permits.

-In order for administration to end, streamflow must remain above the MDS threshold on the affected stream for a period of at least 14 days, or appear likely to remain above MDS for the foreseeable future.
+In order for administration to be lifted, streamflow must remain continuously above the MDS threshold on the affected stream for a period of at least 14 consecutive days, or else appear likely to remain above MDS for the foreseeable future.

 Related Links:

-• Streamflow has been below established MDS threshold for at least 7 consecutive days.
+• Streamflow has remained continuously below the established MDS threshold for at least seven consecutive days; and

-• The streamflow trigger value set in K.A.R.
-5-15-4 has also not been met for the preceding 60-day period.
+• The streamflow trigger value established in K.A.R.
+5-15-4 has not been met for the preceding 60-day period.

 Data